aimeos/aimeos-docs/src/frontend/html/basket-components.md

 * [Bought section class name](../../config/client-html/basket-related.md#name)

 !!! note
     Products that should be suggested in the "bought" section must be calculated according to the orders of previous customers.
-Aimeos ships with a job controller named "product/bought" that does this for you automatically but you need to execute this job regularly, best once a day.
+Aimeos comes with a job controller named "product/bought" that does this for you automatically, but you need to run this job regularly, preferably once a day.

 ## Templates

-You can adapt the templates for the "basket related" component itself and its "bought" section by overwriting the templates in you own extension or configuring alternative template names:
+You can adapt the templates for the "basket related" component itself and its "bought" section by overwriting the templates in your own extension or configuring alternative template names:

 * [related header template](../../config/client-html/basket-related.md#template-header)
 * [related body template](../../config/client-html/basket-related.md#template-body)